 1. Sprint Planning should be the first event of a Sprint.
 Time spent on anything else (after the preceding Sprint) introduces some unquantified COD (Cost of Delay) to your efforts.
 You need adequate time to plan.
 This means a working meeting free from “meeting guilt”.
 We’re not ashamed, we have no imposter syndrome, we know we are solving novel problems, and this takes time for the customers and Scrum Team to plan.
 That means avoiding the worst day of the week for this important Event.

 2. Start with the maximum Event length your Scrum Master or Agile Coach is ever going to ask for.
 The proportional Sprint Planning length is 8 hours for one month, 4 hours for two weeks, and so on.
-Meeting guilt will always pressure people from increasing the time, if you start with 30 minutes or an hour.
+Meeting guilt will always pressure people from increasing the time.
+If you start with 30 minutes or an hour, no one will want to extend to a longer meeting.
 It’s very easy to take less time if you find you are consistently completing the outcomes expected of Sprint Planning.
-Better to start with the max and work down, then fight the battle to increase time.
+Better to start with the maximum and work down, then fight the battle to increase time.

-When you’re 6 days into the Sprint and realize you don’t know the details of the feature you’re supposed to build, you should think back to Sprint Planning when some folks felt pressed for time and DOR (Definition of Ready) was skipped because “everyone knows what the green button is for”.
-Skipping the three sections of Sprint Planning (you know all three, right?) will inevitably introduce COD in the system.
+When you’re 6 days into the Sprint and realize you don’t know the details of the feature you’re supposed to build, you should think back to Sprint Planning when some folks felt pressed for time and DOR (Definition of Ready) was skipped because “everyone knows” what’s being asked.
+Skipping the three sections of Sprint Planning (you know all three, right?) will inevitably introduce some Cost Of Delay in the system.

 At the end of adequate Sprint Planning, you should have high quality outcomes:

 - A fully DOR’d Sprint Backlog (or as much DOR, by priority, as you can finish in the timebox)